5T33Z0/Dell-Optiplex-5050-Micro-OpenCore/README.md

 ## Issues

 - [ ] Black Screen on wake – displays won't turn on after exiting sleep.
 Adding the `force-online` property to the framebuffer patch didn't help.
 The workaround for now is to prohibit the display form turning off when the system is idle (see System Settings &rarr; Lock Screen)
+- [ ] No 4k resolution in macOS (I either can't find the required LPSCON to enable 4K output or doesn't have one)

 ## BIOS Settings